wannoye/KVM-Plays/README.md

 Installs the Cockpit management console and nessessary components.<br/>
 Where needed, firewall rules are created to allow access.<br/>
-The 'cockpit-machines' package is installed if a KVM hypervisor is identified.
+The 'cockpit-machines' package is installed if a KVM hypervisor is identified.<br/>
+Works for both Debian and RedHat based linux servers.

 ### Requires: